webex/webex-js-sdk/CONTRIBUTING.md

 ### Running Tests

-`npm test` is the entrypoint to our test runner, but its not practical to use without parameters; the full suite would take over two hours to run and cross talk would probably cause tests to break each other.
+`yarn run test` is the entrypoint to our test runner, but its not practical to use without parameters; the full suite would take over two hours to run and cross talk would probably cause tests to break each other.

-> Get the full test-runner docs via `npm test -- --help`.
+> Get the full test-runner docs via `yarn run test --help`.

 A local development flow might look like

 1. Edit source code in `MYPACKAGE`.
-2. Use `npm run build` to build all packages .
+2. Use `yarn run build` to build all packages .
-3. Use `npm test -- --packages @webex/MYPACKAGE --node` to run the tests for just that package only in nodejs (Usually, we don't need to test both in node and the browser during development).
+3. Use `yarn run test --packages @webex/MYPACKAGE --node` to run the tests for just that package only in nodejs (Usually, we don't need to test both in node and the browser during development).

 4. Repeats steps 1-3 until the tests pass.

-`npm run build` is a bit tedious when making lots of changes, so instead, we can use `npm run distsrc` to point each package's `main` entry at the raw src and let `babel` compile on the fly.
+`yarn run build` is a bit tedious when making lots of changes, so instead, we can use `yarn run distsrc` to point each package's `main` entry at the raw src and let `babel` compile on the fly.

-1. At the start of development, run `npm run distsrc` once.
+1. At the start of development, run `yarn run distsrc` once.

 2. Edit source code in `MYPACKAGE`.
-3. Use `npm test -- --packages @webex/MYPACKAGE --node` to run the tests for just that package only in nodejs.
+3. Use `yarn run test --packages @webex/MYPACKAGE --node` to run the tests for just that package only in nodejs.

 4. Optionally, add environment variables to mimize logging and show any test specific logging, ie:
    - WEBEX_LOG_LEVEL - set this to "log" to minimize the default verbose output
    - DEBUG - if your test source includes the debug package set this to the appropriate string to enable debug output For exampe if you want to run only the plugin-messages test, and see the package specific logging, your command line would be:
-   > `WEBEX_LOG_LEVEL=log DEBUG=messages npm test -- --packages @webex/plugin-messages --node`
+> `WEBEX_LOG_LEVEL=log DEBUG=messages yarn run test --packages @webex/plugin-messages --node`

 5. Repeat steps 2-3 until the tests pass.
    > If you use VS Code, we've created a configuration to utilize the built-in debugger
    >    - Set breakpoints within the package you're working on